-This wonderful mint relative blooms for a long period of time in a wide spectrum of colors.
+This pretty mint relative blooms for a long period of time in a wide spectrum of colors.
 The colors of salvias are diverse, as are the overall plant habits, which can vary greatly from short, low-growing plants to tall, sprawling plants.
-Salvias are also a great nectar source—if you plant them, pollinators (especially hummingbirds) will be sure to pay your garden a visit.
+Salvias are also a great nectar source; if you plant them, pollinators (especially hummingbirds) will be sure to pay your garden a visit.

 You will have an easy time finding a salvia to fit your needs, with its many colors to choose from and diverse bloom times.
 These plants put on a spectacular show with hundreds of blooms at a time.
 Generally, the hardiest species tend to have one major bloom session, with potential for a second flush if blooms are cut back.
 More tender perennial salvias tend to have a spread-out bloom period and bloom more sparsely overall.
 Some species have somewhat showy bracts, or modified leaves, that can persist after the blooms have finished, further adding to the floral display.

 Salvia Care Must-Knows